delta-io/delta/docs/source/delta-managed-commit.md

 ## Compatibility

-Managed Commit is a writer table feature, so only clients that understand the feature can write to these tables.
+Managed Commit is a writer table feature, so only clients that recognize the feature can write to these tables.
 Older clients which do not understand this table feature can still read a managed commit table.
 However, the read may give stale results depending on table's [commit owner backfill policy](https://github.com/delta-io/delta/blob/branch-4.0-preview1/protocol_rfcs/managed-commits.md#commit-backfills).
 Note that the DynamoDB Commit Owner tries to backfill all commits immediately.

 ## Dependencies

-The Managed Commit feature depends on two other features to work correctly --- [In Commit Timestamps](https://github.com/delta-io/delta/issues/2532) and [Vacuum Protocol Check](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#vacuum-protocol-check).
-Both these features will be enabled automatically (if not already enabled) when Managed Commit is enabled.
+The Managed Commit feature depends on two other features to function correctly --- [In Commit Timestamps](https://github.com/delta-io/delta/issues/2532) and [Vacuum Protocol Check](https://github.com/delta-io/delta/blob/master/PROTOCOL.md#vacuum-protocol-check).
+These features will be enabled automatically (if not already enabled) when Managed Commit is activated.